To simply answer the question posed in the title—yes, there are printers out there that support both barcodes and RFID—but don’t leave just yet!

 Wondering what benefits are associated with combining RFID with your in-house barcode strategy, or, which printers are capable of both printing and encoding?
 Then you might want to stick around.

-There are a number of ways RFID can benefit processes in both healthcare and industrial manufacturing environments—you can check out blogs discussing these topics here (healthcare) or here (tire manufacturing).
-The condensed version is that RFID provides faster more user friendly scanning and better aligns with the future of identification technology.
+There are a number of ways RFID can benefit processes in both healthcare and industrial manufacturing environments—the condensed version is that RFID provides faster more user friendly scanning and better aligns with the future of identification technology.
 So why combine your RFID strategy with barcodes?

 One of the things RFID is best known for is its ability to increase the efficiency of scanning processes.
 In comparison to barcodes RFID can be read faster, from a greater distance and with increased consistency.
 Instead of bringing the reader up to individual labels and ensuring it’s being held at a proper angle, an RFID reader can be brought near a group of items and pick up their information.
 This process might require a couple of passes depending on the way the items are organized, but typically allows for a significant increase in speed.